markhj/php-tendency/README.md

 usage of _PHP Tendency_.
 Take note that the really fun stuff comes in the **Extensions** chapter.

-There are a set of base classes, called
+There are a set of base classes called "randomizers".
+Three are bundled out-of-the-box with _PHP Tendency_, but you can easily build more on your own, simply by extending ``RandomBase``.

 ### Boolean